MaterializeInc/terraform-aws-materialize/docs/header.md

 - Materialize Helm Operator Terraform Module v0.1.8

 > [!WARNING]
-> This module is intended to be used for demonstrations, simple evaluations, and as a template for building your own production deployment of Materialize.
+> This module is intended for demonstration/evaluation purposes as well as for serving as a template when building your own production deployment of Materialize.
 >
 > This module should not be relied upon for production deployments directly: future releases of the module will contain breaking changes.
 When used as a starting point for a production deployment, you must either fork this repo and pin to a specific version, or use the code as a reference when developing your own deployment.